syborg64/Wormhole/README.md

 # Wormhole

 Wormhole is a data decentralisation solution.
-It aims to create one single virtual stockage space between many computers.
+It aims to create one single virtual storage space between many computers.

 You can think if it as the *Kubernetes* of storage space.